Denying the antecedent

 Arguments of this form are invalid.
 Informally, this means that arguments of this form do not give good reason to establish their conclusions, even if their premises are true.
-In this example, a valid conclusion would be: ~P or Q.

-The name denying the antecedent derives from the premise "not P", which denies the "if" clause of the conditional premise.
+The name denying the antecedent derives from the premise "not P", which denies the "if" clause (antecedent) of the conditional premise.

+The only situation where one may deny the antecedent would be if the antecedent and consequent represent the same proposition, in which case the argument is trivially valid under the logic of modus tollens.

+A related fallacy is affirming the consequent.
+Two related valid forms of logical arguments include modus ponens (affirming the antecedent) and modus tollens (denying the consequent).

+Examples

 One way to demonstrate the invalidity of this argument form is with an example that has true premises but an obviously false conclusion.
 For example: